bdavidxyz/twmarketing/DEPLOYMENT.md

 - If the build fails, check that all dependencies are correctly specified in package.json
 - Ensure Hugo is properly configured for the GitHub Actions environment
 - Verify that the publishDir in config.yml is set to "\_gh_pages"
+- If you encounter a browserslist error during webpack build, the workflow automatically updates the browserslist database before building